LangTrans/LangTrans/docs/index.rst

 | 		   		*looplimit* - Number of times to pass
 | 		  		*variables* - You can make variables than can used inside regular expression by <varname>
 |				*collections* - List of typeofsyntax/part with a name
-|						It can be called
+|						It can be used in call and next
 Example
 ^^^^^^^
 .. code-block:: yaml